jsoxford/jsoxford/_posts/2014-08-23-summer-of-hacks.md

 You'll be able to buy Arduino kits at a discount on the day, if you want to take your work home with you (sorry you can't buy the lego though!)

-<p><a href="https://www.eventbrite.co.uk/e/sumer-of-hacks-nodebots-tickets-11906664153" class="btn btn-large btn-primary disabled" disabled>Register for NodeBots</a></p>
+<p><a href="https://www.eventbrite.co.uk/e/sumer-of-hacks-nodebots-tickets-11906664153" class="btn btn-large btn-default disabled" disabled>Register for NodeBots</a></p>

 **Please note:**